10145

 When considering an investment in AppLovin, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-There are several reasons why we think AppLovin is a great business.
-First off, its .
-Additionally, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its very efficient customer acquisition hints at the potential for strong profitability.
+We think AppLovin is a good business.
+We'd expect growth rates to moderate from here, but its revenue growth has been strong over the last three years.
+On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives and its efficient customer acquisition hints at the potential for strong profitability.

-Wall Street analysts covering the company had a one-year price target of $50.54 per share right before these results (compared to the current share price of $53.00).
+Wall Street analysts covering the company had a one-year price target of $74.68 right before these results (compared to the current share price of $82.97).